Friedrich L. Bauer: Work

 Friedrich L. Bauer at the editors' meeting of Informatik Spektrum on 29 May 1995.

-Bauer's early work involved constructing computing machinery (e.g. the logical relay computer STANISLAUS from 1951–1955).
+Bauer's early work involved constructing computing machinery (e.g. the logical relay computer STANISLAUS from 1951 to 1955).
 In this context, he was the first to propose the widely used stack method of expression evaluation.

 Bauer was a member of the committees that developed the imperative computer programming languages ALGOL 58, and its successor ALGOL 60, important predecessors to all modern imperative programming languages.
 For ALGOL 58, Bauer was with the German Gesellschaft für Angewandte Mathematik und Mechanik (GAMM, Society of Applied Mathematics and Mechanics) which worked with the American Association for Computing Machinery (ACM).
 For ALGOL 60, Bauer was with the International Federation for Information Processing (IFIP) IFIP Working Group 2.1 on Algorithmic Languages and Calculi, which specified, maintains, and supports the languages ALGOL 60 and ALGOL 68.

 Bauer was an influential figure in establishing computer science as an independent subject in German universities, which until then was usually considered part of mathematics.
 In 1967, he held the first lecture in computer science at a German university at the Technical University of Munich, titled Information Processing.
 By 1972, computer science had become an independent academic discipline at the TUM.
 In 1992, it was separated from the Department of Mathematics to form an independent Department of Informatics, though Bauer had retired from his chair in 1989.

 In October 11, 1968, he coined the term software engineering in a lecture of that title given at the NATO Science Committee meeting in Garmisch, Germany, which has been in widespread use since, and has become a discipline in computer science.

 His scientific contributions spread from numerical analysis (Bauer–Fike theorem) and fundamentals of interpretation and translation of programming languages, to his later works on systematics of program development, especially program transformation methods and systems (CIP-S) and the associated wide-spectrum language system CIP-L. He also wrote a well-respected book on cryptology, Decrypted secrets, now in its fourth edition.

 He was the doctoral advisor of 39 students, including Rudolf Berghammer, Manfred Broy, David Gries, Manfred Paul, Gerhard Seegmüller, Josef Stoer, Peter Wynn, and Christoph Zenger.

 Friedrich Bauer was one of the 19 founding members of the German Informatics Society.
 He was editor of the Informatik Spektrum from its founding in 1978, and held that position until his death.

 Friedrich Bauer was married to Hildegard Bauer-Vogg.
 He was the father of three sons and two daughters.